 The answer is yes and no.

-Yes, courthouse weddings can be easier to plan than more extravagant ceremonies, but easy doesn’t mean effortless.
+Yes, courthouse weddings can be easier to plan than more extravagant or even moderately big weddings, but easy doesn’t mean effortless.
 No matter the size and scope of your wedding ceremony, there are some steps you simply can’t avoid (and won’t want to forget).

 The bottom line: All weddings need a checklist, even if you’re planning a no-nonsense courthouse ceremony.

 The excitement of getting engaged is something to cherish, but it can also stand in the way of planning.
 Even at this early stage, you’ll need to get on the same page as your fiance and check a few crucial tasks off your courthouse wedding checklist.

 When discussing the possibility of a courthouse wedding, talk through the factors on this checklist: